My Tokyo Guide

 From Tokyo Station: Take the JR Yamanote Line to Shimbashi Station, and transfer to the Yurikamome Line to Odaiba-Kaihinkoen Station (around 30 minutes).

 With all its technology centers, shopping malls and array of entertainment options, Odaiba may sound much like Shinjuku, Shibuya or any of Tokyo's other neon-lit core districts, but its singular seaside location gives it a much more relaxed holiday vibe.
-If you're in need of some hot spring revitalization, for example, head for Oedo Onsen Monogatari, home to a wide range of baths and spas all housed within traditional Japanese-style buildings.
 For shopping, choose from AQUA CiTY, DiverCity, VenusFort or Decks.
 The indoor amusement parks Tokyo Joypolis and Legoland Discovery Center Tokyo, are great options if you get caught in the rain—or even if the sun is shining—and the National Museum of Emerging Science and Innovation, known as Miraikan, is a big lens on the future.

 The Rainbow Bridge arches over Tokyo Bay, linking Odaiba with the rest of Tokyo.
 At night, the multicolored lights of the bridge set against the glowing Tokyo skyline look like something from the movie Blade Runner.
 View the bridge over a cocktail from a trendy bar or take a mini-cruise and dine on the water.
 You can also walk the bridge, but expect it to take a good 30 minutes.
 For a less strenuous perspective of the bridge, hop on the Yurikamome sky train.